unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### Feed.Async factory

 The `Feed.Async` factory method will create an IFeed by invoking a method that will return either a `ValueTask` or a `Task`.
-For example the `CountOne` method will wait for a second (unless cancelled via the `CancellationToken`) before returning the next counter value.
+For example, the `CountOne` method will wait for a second (unless cancelled via the `CancellationToken`) before returning the next counter value.

 ```csharp
 private int _currentCount = 0;